 So, How Does a Quartz Clock or Quartz Watch Work?

 Each quartz clock or watch contains a small piece of quartz, usually shaped like a musician’s tuning fork.
 The battery inside a quartz clock, watch or timepiece sends electricity to the quartz crystal via an electronic circuit.
 The quartz crystal produces vibrations to echo around the timepiece and back into the internal forks, causing the fork’s prongs to vibrate 32,768 times per second.

-The circuit measures the number of vibrations, and generates one electronic pulse per every 32,768 vibrations — or, one per second.
-These pulses power the gear wheels forward, in turn moving the clock’s second hand (and minute and hour hands) clockwise around the clock dial.
+The circuit measures the number of vibrations, and generates one electronic pulse per every 32,768 vibrations.
+If a quartz clock is tuned correctly, the vibrations should equal out to one electronic pulse per second.
+These pulses power the gear wheels forward, in turn moving the clock’s hands clockwise around the clock dial.

 What Is the Major Difference Between Quartz Clocks and Mechanical Clocks?

 Quartz movements are both accurate and durable, making them appealing to those looking for a quality timepiece that won’t break the bank.
 You won’t have to worry about winding them like with mechanical clocks, which is why they are a very popular option.
 However, there is one major difference between quartz and mechanical clocks, performance-wise.

 Quartz clocks rely on electronic pulses to function, meaning that the connected timepiece hands aren’t in constant motion.
 Mechanical clocks rely on constantly spinning gears, resulting in perpetually moving timepiece hands.
 Mechanical clocks produce a more fluid hand movement, while quartz clocks tend to produce a more sudden and fast-moving movement.
 If you are particular about clock movement, this is an important aspect to consider.